Abraham Lilienfeld

-Abraham Morris Lilienfeld (November 13, 1920 – August 6, 1984) was an American epidemiologist and professor at the Johns Hopkins School of Hygiene and Public Health.
-He is known for his work in expanding epidemiology to focus on chronic diseases as well as infectious ones.
+Abraham Morris Lilienfeld (November 13, 1920 – August 6, 1984) was an American epidemiologist and professor at the Johns Hopkins School of Hygiene and Public Health serving in various roles; from lecturer in 1950, he rose to head of the Department of Chronic Diseases in 1961 and chair of the Department of Epidemiology in 1971 before he resigned in 1975.
+Lilienfeld was known for his work in expanding epidemiology to focus on chronic diseases as well as infectious ones.
+He also advocated for the link between smoking and lung cancer as early as 1962.
+The American College of Epidemiology's most prestigious award, the "Abraham Lilienfeld Award", is named in his honour.

 Early life and education

 Lilienfeld was born in New York City on November 13, 1920.
 His father, Joe Lilienfeld, came from a wealthy family in Galicia, Ukraine, and worked as a Galician rabbinical scholar.
 Joe and his wife had immigrated to the United States in 1914 to escape the draft, leaving their money (which was all in German marks) behind in Germany when they did so.
 He graduated from Erasmus High School, whereupon he enrolled at Johns Hopkins University in Baltimore, allowing him to move in with his brother, Sam (a Baltimore resident), in 1938.
 In 1941, he received his A.B. from Johns Hopkins, after which he applied to the Johns Hopkins School of Medicine, but was told he would be rejected because he was Jewish.
 He then enrolled at Albany Medical College for a time before transferring to the University of Maryland's medical school.
 He received his M.D. from the University of Maryland in 1944, and his M.P.H. from the Johns Hopkins University School of Hygiene and Public Health in 1949.